WhazzItToYa/whazzittoya.github.io/StreamerBot/StreamerbotForDevelopers.md

   * `$math(%points% + 30)$` ==> Adds 30 to the variable `points`
   * `$math(rUnid(1,%numViewers%))$` ==> Picks a random whole number between 1 & the value of the %numViewers% variable.
   * `$math(%numViewers% > 10 && %numViewers% < 20)$` ==> The result of the logical boolean expression.
 Useful as a workaround for the lack of support for AND, OR, NOT in the [If/Else subactions.](https://docs.streamer.bot/api/sub-actions/core/logic/if-else).
-* **Exceptions**  (TODO: there are a number of cases where auto variables & math expressions don't seem to work.
+* **Exceptions**  (TODO: there are a number of cases where auto variables & math expressions don't seem to work, where substitution of normal variables do.
 Need to do a test to find out which)

 ## Actions